 S S & J Nevile Fund

-Jane Nevile was born in Malvern, Victoria and was the youngest child of Essington Lewis the great Australian industrialist and wartime director of munitions.
+The late Jane Nevile was born in Malvern, Victoria, and was the youngest child of Essington Lewis, the great Australian industrialist and wartime director of munitions.
 It was Lewis who developed BHP into one of the most efficient steel companies in the world at that time.

 Jane and her late husband Sandford had three children and settled in Research, north of Melbourne.
 Sandford was involved in the textile industry and managed Port Phillip Mills.
 At the time of his death in 1982, he was Head of the International Wool Textile Organisation.

-In 1971 the family moved to Darriwill near Geelong and in 1994 Jane moved to her current property in Sutherlands Creek.
+In 1971, the family moved to Darriwill near Geelong and in 1994, Jane moved to Sutherlands Creek.

-Jane has been a great supporter of Riding for the Disabled since its inception, making her properties available for horse riding activities.
-She has generously supported a range of charitable causes over the years, but these days utilises the resources of the Geelong Community Foundation to support her philanthropic giving.
+Jane was instrumental in the establishment of Riding for the Disabled and was a great supporter, making her properties available for horse-riding activities.
+She generously supported a range of charitable causes over the years, including the Geelong Community Foundation.